guspan-tanadi/guspan-tanadi.github.iold/_posts/2018-5-17-exist-mysql-php-project-to-ubuntu.md

 To make it accessible you need to change Properties of the folder and it files inside.

-For the folder permission the folder access will be
+For the folder permission the Folder access will be
 Access files
 Access files